 This document tries to provide a comparison of the changes performed to the initial SGICD for the OPS-SAT OBSW.

 It is an attempt at a raw comparison, it does not perform any type of evaluation over the changes.

-In some cases error messages were changed (some new, some removed) this is expected because the SG ICD had to make several conjectures (e.g. regarding list of payloads) for this reason error messages were not compared.
+In some cases error messages were changed (some new, some removed).
+This is expected because the SG ICD had to make several conjectures (e.g. regarding list of payloads) for this reason error messages were not compared.

 Nomenclature

-OBSW ICD - In this document Nanomind OBSW (OnBoard SoftWAre) ICD provided as part of the CDR datapack.
+OBSW ICD - In this document Nanomind OBSW (OnBoard SoftWare) ICD provided as part of the CDR datapack.

 SGICD – This refers to the Space-to-Ground ICD provided with the OPS-SAT Proof-of-concept.